-We continue to believe that the VY-AADC program may hold promise for Parkinson's disease patients as evidenced by the positive multi-year safety and efficacy data from the two Phase 1b clinical trials presented in September 2020 at the MDS Virtual Congress.
+We continue to believe that the VY-AADC program may hold promise for Parkinson's disease patients as evidenced by the positive multi-year safety and efficacy data from the two Phase 1b clinical trials presented previously.
 As a result of the portfolio reevaluation efforts and a strategic shift to invest in novel capsid development efforts, however, we have determined that we will not advance the VY-AADC program on our own and are currently evaluating potential options for partnering the future development and commercialization of the VY-AADC program.